 Jana is the Manager of Seven Oaks Adult Learning and Immigration Services Centre and has been involved in Manitoba’s immigration sector for the past 7 years, and is currently an interim director for MANSO.
 Jana has worked in education and non-profits for the past 17 years both abroad in New Zealand and in Winnipeg.
 She possesses a Master’s degree and her strengths include policy and program development, research and evaluation, and community and organizational building.
 She has participated in a number of committees in the sector over the years including professionalization committee, health/mental health committee, NISW group, and is a member of WELARC advisory group.
 In New Zealand, Jana was a Chair of a Community Development Trust from 2000-2006, and aboard member of the YWCA from 2004-2006.

-Heather has been working with newcomer children, youth and families in the settlement sector for the past 8 years in the areas of program development, psychosocial education and advocacy.
-Her position as Senior Program Manager at Newcomers Employment & Education Development Services (N.E.E.D.S.)
+Heather has over 10 years experience in the settlement sector supporting newcomer children, youth and families through program development and delivery, psychosocial support and advocacy.
+Her position as Clinical Director at Newcomers Employment & Education Development Services (N.E.E.D.S.)
 Inc. continues to provide her with an unique perspective to understand and share the experiences of newcomer youth during their settlement in Winnipeg.
-She served on the MIRSSA board from 2011-2016 including as our treasurer.
+She served on the MIRSSA and MANSO boards from 2011 – current as the treasurer.
 During that time Heather also chaired the MIRSSA youth committee and oversaw the creation of a recreation resource guide for newcomer children and youth.

 Heather is also actively involved with Youth Agencies Alliance, an organization that aims to strengthen and enhance the capacity of youth serving organizations in Winnipeg.
 She has previously been involved with Humankind International as a board member and helped to raise funds to construct a school in the Dadaab refugee camp.
-Currently, Heather is also working towards her Masters in Marriage and Family Therapy at the University of Winnipeg and hopes to be able to increase the amount of support newcomer children, youth and families experience when arriving in Winnipeg.
+Heather has recently completed her Masters in Marriage and Family Therapy at the University of Winnipeg.

-Ben Starkey is Program Manager of the Red River College Language Training Centre Part-time programs, in Winnipeg and in Steinbach.
+Ben Starkey is Program Manager of the Red River College Language Training Centre Part-time program in Winnipeg.
 The Winnipeg program is one of the larger, core ESL programs for newcomers in Winnipeg.
-Ben has worked in the field of Education for the past 15 years, starting as a high school teacher in Australia, then teaching English to adults in China and Montreal.
-He started working in Extended Education at the University of Manitoba 7 years ago, and discovered a passion for helping newcomers.
-In April 2017, he became a Red River College employee.
+Ben has worked in the field of Education for the past 16 years, starting as a high school teacher in Australia, then teaching English to adults in China and Montreal.
+He started working in Extended Education at the University of Manitoba 9 years ago, and discovered a passion for helping newcomers.
+In April 2017, he joined Red River College as a Program Manager.

 From 2014-15, Ben served on the Board of Directors for Manitoba English as an Additional Language Organizations (MEALO).
 In 2015, he was selected to serve on the Manitoba Advisory Council on Citizenship, Immigration and Multiculturalism (MACCIM), which is an advisory council for the provincial government.
 Ben’s expertise is in language training of newcomers, but he also has a keen interest in settlement and integration of immigrants in general.
 He believes that Manitoba has the chance to lead Canada, and the world in creating welcoming communities for newcomers and fostering inclusion and he would like to help make this happen.